Why did you get into recruiting?

 AI vs. RPA, What are They and What Can They Do for You?

 Before we get too far into the weeds, let’s lay out what we’re talking about and be sure we’re all on the same page with working definitions.
-We’re going to running down the differences between two technologies, artificial intelligence (AI) and robotic process automation (RPA).
+We’re going to run down the differences between two technologies, artificial intelligence (AI) and robotic process automation (RPA).
 We’ve seen a lot of misleading advice out there on the internet that seems to be fueling a misunderstanding of just what these are and how they differ, yet complement each other.

 AI: Artificial intelligence is a discipline within computer science that focuses on creating computers that can think like humans.
 This an overarching category, meaning that AI either is or soon will be a part of multiple computer-based business solutions.